 - B. Meetings.
 The Committee shall meet as often as necessary to carry out its responsibilities, but no fewer than four (4) times per year.
-Meetings may be called by the Chairman of the Committee and/or management of the Company.
+Meetings may be called by the Chair of the Committee and/or senior management of the Company.
+The Chair of the Committee will be responsible for establishing the agendas for meetings of the Committee.
 The Committee may meet in person or telephonically or act by unanimous written consent.
 A majority of the members of the Committee shall constitute a quorum.
 The Committee, in its discretion, may ask members of management or others to attend its meetings (or portions thereof) and to provide information as necessary.
-The Committee will meet privately from time to time with representatives of the Company's independent accountants, the internal auditor, the head of the Company's compliance function, and management.
+The Committee will meet privately and separately from time to time with representatives of the Company's independent accountants, the internal auditor, the head of the Company's compliance function, and management.
 Reports of meetings of the Committee shall be made to the Board accompanied by any recommendations for matters that require approval of the Board.
 Written minutes of meetings shall be duly filed in the Company's records. - C. Annual Review.
 The Committee shall evaluate its performance on an annual basis and develop a criteria for such evaluation as part of the committee evaluation process coordinated by the Corporate Governance and Nominating Committee.
 The Committee shall also review and reassess the adequacy of this charter annually and recommend any proposed changes to the Board for approval.